MathyouMB/Shoptography/README.md

 <img src="/assets/documentation/altair_logo.png" width="200px">

 For using this API, I strongly recommend <a href="https://altair.sirmuel.design/">Altair GraphQL Client</a>.
-Altair is capable of seamlessly using files as GraphQL parameters and can dynamicaly generate the body of your GraphQL requests.
+Altair is capable of seamlessly using files as GraphQL parameters and can dynamically generate the body of your GraphQL requests.

 The GraphQL API can be utilized using POST `http://localhost:3000/graphql`.